laurani02/bayesian-project/report.md

 **Goals**

 - Task 1
-  - Implement Bayesian linear regression in a
+  - Implement Bayesian linear regression with one-dimensional input
   - Obtain the posterior probability
   - Examine prior and posterior over w
   - Examine how adding more data points and varying the noise level affects the accuracy